szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 ![1.1](images/1.1.png)

 1.2 Replace the names of the HAL pins (PDO).
-It replaces the name modes of operation → opmode and a few others; all pin names can be found in the servodriver manual.
+It replaces the name modes of operation → opmode and a few others; all pin names can be found in the servodriver manual for example: fixed pdo mapping chapter, 6000 group object dictionary.
 ![1.2](images/1.2.png)

 1.3 Reduce PDOs to CSP essential.